-Whether you prefer the giant dinner plate Dahlias or the tiny pom-pom style that grows on stems barely a foot tall, these plants require mostly the same care – at least six to eight hours of full sun per day.
-Despite the differences in size and style, almost all Dahlias share the same light requirements and growth expectations.
-If you can’t supply enough light for these plants, you’re generally better off choosing a different flowering plant rather than trying to grow them in shade.
-However, there are a few dahlia varieties that may be able to deal with reduced light levels.
-This guide will take you through everything you need to know about how much sunlight dahlia flowers need to thrive in your garden.
+Whether you prefer the giant dinner plate Dahlias or the tiny pom-pom style that grows on barely a foot tall stems, these plants require mostly the same care – at least six to eight hours of full sun per day.
+Despite the differences in size and style, almost all Dahlias share the exact light requirements and growth expectations.
+If you can’t supply enough light for these plants, you’re better off choosing a different flowering plant rather than trying to grow them in the shade.
+However, a few dahlia varieties may be able to deal with reduced light levels.
+This guide will take you through everything you need about how much sunlight dahlia flowers need to thrive in your garden.

 The Role of Light in Plant Health and Development